- Entry requirements

 Components MATH5005 and MATH5006 in the above structure correspond to the Masters project.
-The project is taken over two consecutive terms after completing at least 36 UoC (typically, 6 courses).
-Students need to have maintained a WAM of 70 or higher in the first six courses of their program to progress to the project.
+The project is taken over the last two consecutive terms of the program, and after completing at least 36 UoC (typically, 6 courses).
+Students need to have maintained a WAM of 70 or higher in their program to progress to the project.
 Students who do not achieve the required WAM will be awarded with the Graduate Diploma in Mathematics and Statistics (program 5659) providing they pass 8 courses (or with the Graduate Certificate in Mathematics and Statistics (program 7659) provided they pass 4 courses).
 Enrolment in the project is conditional on the approval of the program authority, i.e. the Director of Postgraduate Studies (Coursework), and is subject to appropriate supervision resources being available.

 The project is a compulsory part of any Master program, and is worth 12 Units of Credit (UoC).
 It gives the student an opportunity to make practical use of the knowledge gained through their Master and to learn to work independently.
 It prepares the student for the problem-solving and report-writing aspects of future employment, or for progression to a research degree.